 Yushu is part of the "ultra-poor" region of China.
-Far from China's economic miracle, Tibetan farmers and nomads earn less that US15 cents/day.
-With little access to healthcare and poorly trained providers where there is help, they have have world-record high diseases such as TB, hepatitis, upper GI, and upper respiratory ailments.
-Chief among these are maternal and infant mortality.
-Here a woman has a 1 in 15 chance of dying before delivery, 3x riskier than a US soldier in Afghanistan.
+Far from China's economic miracle, Tibetan farmers and nomads earn less that US50 cents/day.
+With little access to healthcare and poorly trained providers where there is help, they have have world-record high diseases; but none are as threatening as infant and maternal mortality.
+The fabric of Tibetan culture is held together by the health or lack of it, among mothers and babies.